tinhangv/rename-scores/rename-scores/README.txt

 ## Running Instructions:

 Run file rename-scores.cmd by doubleclicking on it.
-Enter the folder name of the files to be renamed, the folder must be in the 'rename-score' folder.
+Enter the folder name of the files to be renamed, the folder must be in the 'rename-scores' folder.
 Enter the version number.
 The program will prompt you to choose whether to proceed with the changes or not.